 It is recommended that students take the Thesis Approval Form to their thesis defense.
+For a virtual thesis defense, the form may be emailed to committee members ahead of the meeting.
 Once the members of the Committee have reviewed the results of the Turnitin/iThenticate submission, attended the thesis defense, and approved the thesis, they must sign this form.
-The student's Department Chair or HUT Liaison must also sign this form.
-After all signatures are obtained, the form must be submitted to the Office of Honors Research where the Dean will provide the final signature.
+The student's HUT Faculty Liaison must also sign this form.
+After all signatures are obtained, the form is submitted to the Office of Honors

+Research.
 Students should note that changes in the thesis title and committee are unacceptable once the form has been submitted.